SAS Institute: 2019–present: Artificial intelligence and international expansion

+Initial public offering preparations

 In July 2021, the Wall Street Journal reported that the semiconductor giant Broadcom was in talks to acquire SAS.
 In a July 13, 2021 email, SAS CEO Jim Goodnight stated that the company was not for sale.

+In July 2021, SAS announced that it was preparing for an initial public offering (IPO).
+As of September 2023, the company had invested between $50 million and $60 million into internal preparations for its IPO, which was estimated to take place in 2025.
+Since then, the company has been overhauling its operations so that it can operate as a publicly traded company.
+It consolidated its financial systems into a new single new system, a process completed in January 2025.

+In May 2025, the company appointed Gavin Day chief operating officer to oversee the company's IPO.
+Day has stated that the company plans to go public "when the market is ready", as the company has no debt and no financial pressure to go public by a specific date.
+That month, the company discussed its plans to go public as a way of planning the company's executive succession.
+The public offering would also allow the company to offer stock options to employees.

 Operations

 SAS Institute has grown in revenue each year since it was incorporated in 1976.
+It generated over $3 billion in sales revenue in 2023.
 About 20-30% of the company's revenues are spent on research and development, which is the highest ratio among software companies of its size.
-In 1994, Computerworld found that out of the world's 50 largest software companies, SAS spent 2.5 times the industry average on R&D. As of 2010 revenues come relatively evenly from Europe, Africa, the Middle East and the Americas.
+In 1994, Computerworld found that out of the world's 50 largest software companies, SAS spent 2.5 times the industry average on R&D. It had customers in 145 countries as of 2019.
+As of 2010 revenues come relatively evenly from Europe, Africa, the Middle East and the Americas.
 According to the company's 2014 financial reporting, its revenues are currently 46.7 percent from the Americas, 41.4 from Europe, Middle East and Africa, and 11.9 percent from Asia-Pacific.
 SAS has about 5,200 employees at its headquarters in Cary, North Carolina, 1,600 employees elsewhere in the US and 6,900 in Europe, Asia, Canada or Latin America.
 CEO James Goodnight owns about two-thirds of the company and co-founder John Sall owns the other one-third.
+In 2022, the company was included on Forbes' list of the largest private companies in the United States, ranked by revenue.
+It was one of the largest privately held software providers in the world in 2023.

+The company has contributed to the growth and economic development of Cary, attracting thousands of employees.
+Cary mayor Harold Weinbrecht and former mayor Koka Booth each worked at the company before entering politics.